Frozen-Projects/RuntimeLogger/README.md

 # RuntimeLogger

 ## Description
-This plugin allows you to store, write and visualize your runtime generated logs from various threads and create notifications about them.
-It is blueprint exposed.
-We did this plugin especially for shipping builds and runtime.
+This plugin allows you to store, write, and visualize your runtime-generated logs from various threads and create notifications about them.
+It is Blueprint-exposed and designed especially for shipping builds and runtime usage.

 ## Workflow
-- <b>Log Manager (Blueprint Exposed)</b> is a UGameInstanceSubsystem (Runtime Logger Subsystem).
-So, it doesn't affected from level changes and has singleton/centralized design.
-So, you can access it from everywhere.
+- **Log Manager (Blueprint Exposed)**
+  This is a `UGameInstanceSubsystem` (Runtime Logger Subsystem).
+  It is unaffected by level changes and has a singleton/centralized design, so you can access it from anywhere.

-- <b>Log Message (Blueprint Exposed)</b> function uses ``TQueue`` for gathering your messages from every thread without race condition.
-Each message is a ``json object``.
-You can define your own structure but it has automatic ``UUID (FGuid based)``, ``LogTime (FDateTime::Now())`` and ``LogLevel (ERuntimeLogLevels custom enum)`` parameters.
-We suggest you to add ``Plugin (or module) Name``, ``ClassName`` and ``FunctionName`` parameters.
-If you use ``C++`` you can use ``__FUNCSIG__`` to add class and function name automatically.
-It is a compiler feature.
+- **Log Message (Blueprint Exposed)**
+  This function uses `TQueue` to gather your messages from every thread without race conditions.
+  Each message is a JSON object.
+You can define your own structure, but it automatically includes:
+  - `UUID` (FGuid-based)
+  - `LogTime` (`FDateTime::Now()`)
+  - `LogLevel` (ERuntimeLogLevels custom enum)

+  We suggest adding:
+  - Plugin (or module) name
+  - Class name
+  - Function name

+  If you use C++, you can take advantage of `__FUNCSIG__` to automatically add class and function names (compiler feature).

+- **Record Message**
-- <b>Record Message</b> function is a public C++ function which running on FRunnableThread.
-So, it won't affect game thread performance even if there are lots of logs.
-This thread is on wait state if there is no log to record.
-So, other processes can use it and you won't waste your resources.
+  This is a public C++ function running on `FRunnableThread`, so it won't affect game thread performance even with many logs.
+If there are no logs to record, the thread stays in a wait state, avoiding wasted resources.

-It stores your log in a private ``TMap<FString, FString>`` which you can access with getters.
-Key is ``UUID`` and Value is ``other parameters than UUID``.
+  Logs are stored in a private `TMap<FString, FString>` accessible via getters:
+  - **Key:** UUID
+  - **Value:** Other parameters

-It also writes a text file at your project's save directory with ``ProjectName_RuntimeLogger_Date.log`` like name.
-File structure is a ``json object array``.
+  It also writes a text file in your project's `Saved` directory named like:

-If you want to use that file before closing your game, you have to put ``]`` at the end.
-After closing it, function automatically adds it.
-We did like this because each entry appends that text file and we don't want to open and close file handle everytime because performance reasons.

-It has a delegate that can inform you about generated log.
-Its execution chain comes from ``AsyncTask(GameThread)`` So, you can safely create a widget from it or you can add furthere features like API callings, e-mails senders or databases drivers to write logs to other services.
+  `ProjectName_RuntimeLogger_Date.log`

+  The file contains a JSON object array.
+  - If you want to use it before the game closes, you must manually append a `]` at the end.
+  - Upon closing, the function automatically appends it.

+  We append entries without reopening the file handle each time for performance reasons.
+  A delegate notifies you when a log is generated, and its execution chain runs via `AsyncTask(GameThread)`, allowing safe widget creation.
+  You can extend this with features like API calls, email notifications, or database writes.

-- <b> Automatic Widget with Search Box and Criticality Filter</b>
+- **Automatic Widget with Search Box and Criticality Filter**

 ## Tutorial
-You can look at plugin's content folder.
-You will see sample blueprints.
+Check the plugin's `Content` folder for sample Blueprints.

 ## Platform Support
-I didn't use any platform specific code.
-So, it should work with any platform.
-But I have only Windows and Android devices.
-So, I can't give support about other platforms especially for their editor side.
+No platform-specific code is used, so it should work on any platform.
+Tested only on **Windows** and **Android** — no official support for others, especially editor-side.

 ## Engine Support
+No UE4 or older versions are supported.
+Only the **latest** Unreal Engine version is supported.
-I don't support ``UE4`` and older versions than ``latest version``.
-I will update version ``after one month`` of new major release.
+Updates will be provided about one month after a new major release.